 When you start talking with a bank and you get a positive response, at some point you will be asked to complete a loan application.
 Sure, you have all this information somewhere, but your ability to sit down and complete this application is a huge positive advantage.
 Using the SBA's Form 4: Application for a Business Loan as a guide, check to see that you know the answers to every question that could be asked.

-Step Five: Include Your Personal Information
+Include Your Personal Information

 Even if your business is a corporation and you have applied for business loans before, your personal financial information is going to be a subject of discussion with your lender and you may be required to provide a personal guarantee.
 So another key planning step for a small business loan is to get your personal financial records in order, so you can present them along with your loan.
+You will need:

 - A credit report showing your FICO score

 - A personal financial statement showing your personal assets and liabilities and the resulting net worth.

 - A personal budget, showing how much money you will need to take from your business for living expenses.